paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

 zip_map = {'06770': 'Naugatuck, CT', '06403': 'Beacon Falls'}
 {% endhighlight %}
-To retrieve, the town that 06770 is associated with you simply write town = zip_map['06770'].
+To retrieve the town that 06770 is associated with you simply write town = zip_map['06770'].

 So why exactly do we use this instead of something else.
 I can think of another way to store key, value pairs.
 Using a list of tuples would get the job done as well.